2.2 Chemistry, Terminology, and Acronyms

 - Fluorotelomer sulfonic acids (FTS): The n:2 fluorotelomer sulfonic acids (n:2 FTSs) have been detected in environmental matrices at sites where aqueous film-forming foam (AFFF) has been used, and also in wastewater treatment plant effluents and landfill leachate.
 FTSs are precursor compounds and can undergo aerobic biotransformation to form PFCAs (Buck et al. 2011).

-- Fluorotelomer carboxylic acids (FTCA): These compounds form through the biodegradation of FTOHs (Figure 2-10; (Buck et al. 2011; Mejia-Avendaño et al. 2016) and have been detected in landfill leachate.
+- Fluorotelomer carboxylic acids (FTCA): These compounds form through the biotransformation of FTOHs (Figure 2-11; (Buck et al. 2011; Mejia-Avendaño et al. 2016) and have been detected in landfill leachate.
 Note that the –COOH functional group on these fluorotelomer compounds means they may have either an even or odd number of carbons, so they may have n:2 or n:3 prefixes.

-Other fluorotelomer (FT) substances are shown in Figure 2-5.
+Other fluorotelomer (FT) substances are shown in Figure 2-5 and Figure 2-6.

 2.2.4.2 Perfluoroalkane Sulfonamido Substances

-The subgroups of perfluoroalkane sulfonamido substances shown in Figure 2-4 and discussed below have been detected in the environment and humans (Buck et al. 2011).
-Perfluoroalkane refers to the fully fluorinated carbon chain tail, but these compounds also contain one or more CH2 groups in the head of the molecule attached to the sulfonamido spacer (Figure 2-12).
+The subgroups of perfluoroalkane sulfonamido substances shown in Figure 2-5 and discussed below have been detected in the environment and humans (Buck et al. 2011).
+Perfluoroalkane refers to the fully fluorinated carbon chain tail, but these compounds also contain one or more CH2 groups in the head of the molecule attached to the sulfonamido spacer (Figure 2-13).
 They are either used as raw materials for surfactant and surface treatment products, or they are present as intermediate transformation products of these raw materials.
-As shown in the degradation pathways in Figure 2-10, some perfluoroalkane sulfonamido substances have been found to degrade to PFOS (Mejia-Avendaño and Liu 2015).
+As shown in the transformation pathways in Figure 2-11, some perfluoroalkane sulfonamido substances have been found to transform to PFOS (Mejia-Avendaño and Liu 2015).
 Environmentally relevant perfluoroalkane sulfonamido substances include:

-- Perfluoroalkane sulfonamido ethanols (FASEs) and N-alkyl perfluoroalkane sulfonamido ethanols (MeFASEs, EtFASEs, BuFASEs) are raw materials for surfactant and surface treatment products (Buck et al. 2011).
-Figure 2-12 illustrates the structure of NEtFOSE
+- Perfluoroalkane sulfonamido ethanols (FASEs) and N-alkyl perfluoroalkane sulfonamido ethanols (N-MeFASEs, N-EtFASEs, N-BuFASEs) are raw materials for surfactant and surface treatment products (Buck et al. 2011).
+Figure 2-13 illustrates the structure of N-EtFOSE

 2.2.4.3 Other Polyfluoroalkyl Substances